-Upon establishment of any of the media WebSocket connections listed in Table 8.1 (atscVid, atscAud, atscCap), it is expected that the first data sent by the broadcast receiver over such a connection is a text message (opcode 0x1, as defined in Section 5.2 of IETF RFC 6455 [18]) with the payload "IS" followed by an Initialization Segment.
-After the Initialization Segment, the Receiver is expected to send another text message with payload "IS_end" followed by Media Segments.
-If a new Initialization Segment is receiver a text message over the same WebSocket connection, then the broadcast receiver will send a text message over the same WebSocket connection with the payload "IS" immediately after the last Media Segment associated with the previous Initialization Segment.
-Then the broadcast receiver will send the new Initialization Segment followed by the text message with payload "IS_end" and then ensuing Media Segments.
+Upon establishment of any of the media WebSocket connections listed in Table 8.1 (atscvid, atscAud, atscAp), it is expected that the first data sent by the broadcast receiver over such a connection is a text message (opcode 0x1, as defined in Section 5.2 of IETF RFC 6455 [18]) with the payload "Is" followed by an Initialization Segment.
+After the Initialization Segment, the Receiver is expected to send another text message with payload "Is_end" followed by Media Segments.
+If a new Initialization Segment is received after establishment of the media-delivery WebSocket connection, then the broadcast receiver will send a text message over the same WebSocket connection with the payload "Is" immediately after the last Media Segment associated with the previous Initialization Segment.
+Then the broadcast receiver will send the new Initialization Segment followed by the text message with payload "Is_end" and then ensuing Media Segments.